Government Shutdown 2026

 WHAT IS A GOVERNMENT SHUTDOWN?

-Federal agencies including the Department of Defense cannot spend or obligate money without an appropriation (approval) from Congress (both the Senate and House must agree).
+Some federal agencies cannot spend or obligate money without an appropriation (approval) from Congress (both the Senate and House must agree).
 If Congress fails to enact the appropriations, the Federal Government must stop all non-essential functions.
 This is known as a “Government Shutdown”.
 If Congress enacts some but not all 12 of the appropriations, those parts of the Federal Government without an approved appropriation must stop work.
 This is known as a “Partial Shutdown”.

 Certain other benefits are funded in a way that allows payments to continue during a Government Shutdown.
 Military Retirement, VA benefits, Social Security, and Medicare payments continue though many services including Veteran Affairs and Social Security could be limited.